cybersec-dev-au/cybersec-dev-au/README.md

 # Hi, I'm Ares👋
-Software Developer & AI Engineer with a strong focus on Machine Learning, Computer Vision, and ML-based Security Systems.
+Software Developer & AI Engineer with a strong focus on Machine Learning, Computer Vision, and Cybersecurity-related systems.

 I enjoy building end-to-end ML pipelines — from data preprocessing and feature engineering to model evaluation and real-time prediction.